EricLBuehler/merlin_rust/README.md

 ## Installation
 To get started with Merlin:
 - Download rust (preferrably with rustup command line tool)
-- Execute `rustup default nightly` (reversion = default stable) if your system does not have atomics.
 - Run `make release`
 - Execute code using the generated binary!